invpe/gridshell/Documentation/README.md

 What are projects and tasks, who creates them and why ?
 [Find out](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/ProjectsAndTasks.md)

 # Read about Validation
 What is the validation process and why it exists ?
+[Check here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Validation.md)

 # Read about UPF
 Read about the User Performance Factor on the grid and its impact to the overall performance.